List of hotel fires in the United States: Pioneer International

 On December 20, 1970, a fire broke out in the 11-story Pioneer International on the corner of North Stone Avenue and Pennington Street in Tucson, Arizona, killing 28 people, including several children and teenagers, and injuring 27.
 13 prominent Mexicans were among the dead, including two grandchildren of Ignacio Soto, a former governor of Sonora; the wife and five children of Francisco Luken, a Sonora police chief; and Jose Jesus Antillon, a top Mexican cardiologist.

-The hotel had been built in 1929.
+The hotel was built in 1929.
 The fire started on the sixth floor and spread rapidly through the hallways and staircases, trapping more than 60 people, but most escaped through windows.
 The majority of the occupants of the hotel at the time were attending three different banquets on the ground floor and those 650 or so people were easily evacuated.
 Of the 28 who died, 16 died of carbon monoxide poisoning, 7 from burns and 1 from smoke inhalation.
 One woman died after jumping from the seventh floor and three others died from jumping, one of them a small boy, who was found on the lower east wing roof.
-Two firemen were injured, including a fire captain who hung upside down on a 45-foot broken ladder for 25 minutes before being rescued.
+Two firemen were injured, including a fire captain who hung upside down on a 45-foot (14 m) broken ladder for 25 minutes before being rescued.

 Although the hotel was supposed to be fireproof, synthetic carpeting, vinyl wall covering, painted doors and frames and open stairways fueled the spread of the fire, especially given that there were no sprinklers or smoke detectors.
 The fire was reported to be an arson attack and a 16-year-old, Louis C. Taylor, was charged with felony homicide and arson.
-He was found guilty of starting a fire in at least two places in the hotel and was imprisoned for life, although he never admitted causing the fire.
-He was released on April 2, 2013 after his conviction was called into question.
+He was found guilty of starting a fire in at least two places in the hotel and imprisoned for life, although he never admitted causing the fire.
+He was released on April 2, 2013, after his conviction was called into question.

 The hotel remained standing after the fire and was renovated in 1977 and converted into offices.
 Since the conversion, paranormal activity has frequently been reported in the building, including the smell of smoke during the night, running on the upper floors, lights turning on and off, and apparitions.

 Pennsylvania House Hotel

 On January 16, 1972, a fire broke out in the Pennsylvania House Hotel in Tyrone, Pennsylvania, killing 12 people.
 The 75-year-old hotel lacked alarm systems, sprinklers, smoke detectors, and stairway fire doors.
-None were required when the hotel was built, and there were no local safety codes that required subsequent installation.
-The temperature at the time of the fire was well below zero; firefighters had to change clothes frequently after being drenched thawing out hoses and hydrants, and ice axes were used to search for victims.
+None were required when the hotel was built, and no local safety codes required their subsequent installation.
+The temperature at the time was well below zero; firefighters had to change clothes frequently after being drenched thawing out hoses and hydrants, and ice axes were used to search for victims.
 31 people were treated at Tyrone Hospital, including 28 volunteer firefighters, mainly for frostbite and smoke inhalation rather than burns.